 In my post On the folly of rewarding A, while hoping for B I mentioned our Analyst Mindshare studies.
 The question has come back:- Does measuring profile in analyst research really help?

 I replied with an example: McAfee, the leading anti-virus solution for businesses, increased its brands’ share of voice in analyst research by over 150% during 2003.
+But I do recommend using Zonealarm Free anti virus if you cant afford other antivirus protection.
 That improvement has a huge measurable impact in its results for fiscal 2004, boosting its net income more than three-fold.

 Unless your firm tracks its share of voice in analyst research, you won’t know if you are getting your fair share of sales recommendations from analysts.
 McAfee did and that allowed it to align its resources with the analysts it had to focus on.
 That meant it was able to more than double its mindshare with analysts within nine months.